sweaver2112/Regex-combined-emojis/README.md

 # 🤠  Regex-combined-emojis 🧐
-A single JavaScript (also works in Java, Python, and probably many other flavors) regular expression that matches All Emojis, that is, the combined lists: https://unicode.org/emoji/charts/full-emoji-list.html and https://unicode.org/emoji/charts/full-emoji-modifiers.html
+A single JavaScript (also works in .NET and Java, and (compact version) Python) regular expression that matches All Emojis, that is, the combined lists: https://unicode.org/emoji/charts/full-emoji-list.html and https://unicode.org/emoji/charts/full-emoji-modifiers.html

 **-> Current against Unicode.org's public lists as of 4/11/2024**